jasondickerson/ansible_wsl/README.md

     > wsl.exe --cd ~ -d MyFedora

-If Fedora WSL is your default WSL distribution (per the fedora.ps1 script defaults) you may run a shorter version of the command:
+If Fedora WSL is your default WSL distribution you may run a shorter version of the command:
     > wsl.exe --cd ~

 NOTE: The myfedora.ps1 script downloads the Fedora WSL rootfs.amd64.tar.gz file.
 To ensure you are installing the latest version you may check the releases page here:  [Fedora WSL RootFS](https://github.com/VSWSL/Fedora-WSL-RootFS/releases).
 If there is a newer version, simply replace the link in the myfedora.ps1 script.

+##### Option 3: Create your own Fedora WSL Filesystem

+It is possible to create your own Fedora WSL distribution using this repository:  [fedora_wsl_fs](https://github.com/jasondickerson/fedora_wsl_fs).
+The repository includes scripts to create the Fedora WSL distribution Filesystem and install it on Windows.

 ### Prepare WSL for use

 Run the Linux Distribution you installed, either the Fedora or Ubuntu application.

-If you did not use the myfedora.ps1 script to install, enter your user name for WSL into the prompt, and then enter your new password twice at the prompts.
+If you used Fedora WSL from the Microsoft Store, enter your user name for WSL into the prompt, and then enter your new password twice at the prompts.

 Your WSL Linux Distribution is now configured and ready for use.